-Words matter.
+Why “writing for wellbeing”?
+Because words matter.
 As much as we may tell children that it’s only sticks or stones that have power, the truth is that words are brimming with it.
-It’s why we love listening to stories so much.
-It’s the reason that companies pay millions to advertisers to craft the perfect copy.
+It’s why we love listening to stories so much and the reason why companies pay millions to advertisers to craft the perfect copy.
 It’s why the word squelch makes us shudder but the sound of ‘I love you’ makes us tingle.
 Yes, words matter.

 Words are hugely beneficial for our wellbeing, physically and emotionally.

 When you feel low, do you naturally think to pick up a pen?
 Perhaps you should.
 Whilst we’re convinced of the therapeutic benefit of creativity, we often focus on the visual or participatory arts, rather than writing.

 ‘I can shake off everything as I write; my sorrows disappear, my courage is reborn.’ said Anne Frank.
 If writing could help her get through some tough times, can it help you?

 Research from Dr James Pennebaker demonstrates a link between expressive writing and physical changes.
 Over multiple studies he and his team have found that expressive writing in which the focus is on a particular trauma leads to faster wound healing, strengthening of the immune system, reduction in blood pressure levels, higher white blood cell count, lessening pain from arthritis and better sleep – the list is vast.

 The repeated intentional act of writing a letter of gratitude has significant impact on a person’s feeling of happiness and contentment.